JMC64/Morpheur/README.md

 MORPHEUR is  a Csound and Cabbage synthesizer relying on single cycle waveshapes for producing the sound.

+Parts of the Morpheur code relies on Csound snippets published by Csound developpers/contributers and available on the internet.
+Many thanks to them for making their work available.

 ## INSTALL :
 - Install CSound version 6.09 or more recent : http://csound.com/download.html
 - Install Cabbage version 2 or more recent from there : http://forum.cabbageaudio.com/